gbboboc/design_patterns/Proxy/README.md

 ### What is the Proxy Pattern?

 The Proxy pattern provides an intermediary object that controls access to another object.
 This can be used to add functionality such as validation, logging, or lazy initialization, without modifying the original object.
-Some key points about the Proxy pattern:

 * The Proxy object intercepts operations on the target object, such as getting or setting properties.